-The mess that adults have made out of the United States economy is making it harder for teens to be able to spend lots of money on style.
-Not only is clothing expensive but so is pizza, school lunches, snack foods, movie theatre tickets, and even the gas to get there.
-Add to this the fact that finding a job as a teenager is becoming more difficult as businesses are now laying off employees and spending gobs of money on frivolous things is becoming close to impossible.
-So teens are adapting.
-Saving money is the new cool teen style according to the Associated Press (link to article below).
+The economy has made it harder for teens to spend lots of money on style.
+Not only is clothing expensive but so is pizza, school lunches, snack foods, movie theater tickets, and even gas.
+Add to this the fact that finding a job as a teenager is becoming more difficult as businesses are now laying off employees and spending tons of money on other priorities and obligations.

 So, in order to counteract these challenging times, teens are adapting.

 Here's what savvy teens are doing to stay in style:

 Most high-end department stores have outlet store locations where the prices are incredibly reasonable.
 GAP jeans for $10-$20, Banana Republic shirts for $5, or Abercrombie and Fitch shorts for $7.
 How is this possible?

 Higher-end stores can become overstocked with items they want to sell fast to make way for new products and so they ship them to these outlets to sell at a fraction of the cost.
 It doesn’t mean they are any different from the clothing sold at the full-price stores, just overstocked.

 Google your favorite stores outlet closest to you to learn more.

 2.)
 Downgrading The Store Without Downgrading The Style

 Many department stores are now stocking really cool styles.
 Target, Wal-Mart and K-Mart have contracted in recent years with several designers to create clothing that looks cool but isn’t as costly.
 Not to mention that a t-shirt is a t-shirt when it really comes down to it and a $3 t-shirt that looks the same as a $20 t-shirt really makes you the smart one.